-On November 27, 2012, Aerospace announced that VistaJet, a world-leading luxury aviation company and exclusive operator of Bombardier business aircraft, had signed a deal for up to 142 GLOBAL business jets which includes firm orders for 56 GLOBAL jets and options for a further 86 GLOBAL jets.
-Based on 2012 list prices, the transaction could be valued at more than \$7.8 billion if all options are exercised.
-The value of the firm order is approximately \$3.1 billion based on 2012 list prices.
+On November 27, 2012, Aerospace announced that VistaJet, a world-leading luxury aviation company and exclusive operator of Bombardier business aircraft, signed a deal for up to 142 Global business jets which includes firm orders for 56 Global jets and options for a further 86 Global jets.
+Based on 2012 list prices, the transaction could be valued at more than \$7.8 billion should all options be exercised and the value of the firm order is approximately \$3.1 billion.

-On December 6, 2012, Aerospace announced that Delta Air Lines, Inc. of Atlanta, Georgia had placed a firm order for 40 CRJ900 NEXTGEN regional jets and has taken options on an additional 30 CRJ900 NEXTGEN aircraft.
-Based on 2012 list prices, the firm order is valued at approximately \$1.9 billion, and could reach approximately \$3.29 billion if the 30 options are converted to firm orders.
+On December 6, 2012, Aerospace announced that Delta Air Lines, Inc. of Atlanta, Georgia placed a firm order for 40 CRJ900 NextGen regional jets and took options on an additional 30 CRJ900 NextGen aircraft.
+Based on 2012 list prices, the firm order was valued at approximately \$1.9 billion, and could reach approximately \$3.29 billion should the 30 options be converted to firm orders.

-On December 7, 2012, Transportation and Shanghai Shentong Metro Group Co., Ltd. announced the formation of a joint venture company, Shentong Bombardier (Shanghai) Rail Transit Vehicle Maintenance Company Ltd. The joint venture will focus on the repair and maintenance of urban mass transit vehicles in China, offering customers the services of daily maintenance, intermediate repairs, overhauls, refurbishment and technical consultation.
+On December 7, 2012, Transportation and Shanghai Shentong Metro Group Co., Ltd. announced the formation of a joint venture company, Shentong Bombardier (Shanghai) Rail Transit Vehicle Maintenance Company Ltd. The joint venture focuses on the repair and maintenance of urban mass transit vehicles in China, offering customers the services of daily maintenance, intermediate repairs, overhauls, refurbishment and technical consultation.

-On December 20, 2012, Aerospace announced that Riga, Latvia-based Air Baltic Corp had signed a firm purchase agreement to acquire 10 CS300 airliners and options on a further 10 CS300 aircraft.
-Based on 2012 list prices, this firm order is valued at approximately \$764 million, and could increase to \$1.6 billion should the 10 options be converted to firm orders.
+On December 20, 2012, Aerospace announced that Riga, Latvia-based Air Baltic Corp signed a firm purchase agreement to acquire 10 CS300 airliners and options on a further 10 CS300 aircraft.
+Based on 2012 list prices, this firm order was valued at approximately \$764 million, and could increase to \$1.6 billion should the 10 options be converted to firm orders.